-The sections entitled “Reviews” and “References” contain, respectively reviews of some publications relevant to the field of psychology, and references to works cited on the other pages of this site.
-Finally, the “About” section contains some biographical information about me, acknowledgements and credits, and a portal through which I can be contacted.
+Finally, the section entitled References lists works cited on the pages of this website, and the section entitled About contains some biographical information about me, acknowledgements and credits, and a portal through which I can be contacted.

 I hope you find this website useful!